hn/em-admin/README.md

 [Lorenz](https://www.lorenz-meters.de/), [Brummerhoop](https://www.brummerhoop.com/)
 watermeter radio parameters and read various info via infrared M-Bus interface.

-This project is in no way affiliated with the above-mentioned vendors.
+This is an independent, open-source project and is not affiliated with, endorsed by, or sponsored by the above-mentioned vendors or its affiliates.
+All product names and trademarks are the property of their respective owners.
+References to manufacturers' devices are for descriptive purposes only and do not imply any connection to the manufacturers.

 Tested with water meters from the WaterStar M “M-ETH” “DWZ02” series, other models may work or not.
 Use at your own risk.